ets-labs/python-dependency-injector/docs/providers/singleton.rst

 .. note::

-    Due that ``di.Singleton`` provider creates specified class instance only on the first call, all injections are done once, during the first call, also.
+    Due that :py:class:`Singleton` provider creates specified class instance only on the first call, all injections are done once, during the first call, also.
+Every next call, while instance has been already created and memorized, no injections are done, :py:class:`Singleton` provider just returns memorized earlier instance.

-    Every next call, while instance has been already created and memorized, no injections are done, ``di.Singleton`` provider just returns memorized earlier instance.
+    This may cause some problems, for example, in case of trying to bind :py:class:`Factory` provider with :py:class:`Singleton` provider (provided

-    This may cause some problems, for example, in case of trying to bind ``di.Factory`` provider with ``di.Singleton`` provider (provided by dependent ``di.Factory`` instance will be injected only once, during the first call).
+    by dependent :py:class:`Factory` instance will be injected only once, during the first call).
 Be aware that such behaviour was made with opened eyes and is not a bug.

-    By the way, in such case, ``di.Delegate`` provider can be useful.
+    By the way, in such case, :py:class:`Delegate` provider can be useful.
 It makes possible to inject providers *as is*.
 Please check out full example in *Providers delegation* section.

 Singleton providers resetting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Created and memorized by ``di.Singleton`` instance can be reset.
+Created and memorized by :py:class:`Singleton` instance can be reset.
 Reset of
-``di.Singleton``'s memorized instance is done by clearing reference to it.
+:py:class:`Singleton`'s memorized instance is done by clearing reference to
-Further lifecycle of memorized instance is out of ``di.Singleton`` provider's
+it.
+Further lifecycle of memorized instance is out of :py:class:`Singleton`
-control.
+provider's control.

 Example: